ispeakcomputer/cluster_list/README.md

 # Cluster List - Get Nodes Output For Multiple Clusters for Kubernetes.

-Simple script to list every single cluster and their nodes in my kuberctl configuration using 'kubectl get nodes'
+Simple script to list every single cluster and their nodes in my kuberctl configuration

 In the current working state the script output looks like this below.